WorldWideWebster/GameEngine/Readme.md

-# NEMO ENGINE [Name TBD]
+# GAME ENGINE [Name TBD]

-This is a personal openGL rendering project used to learn openGL
+This is a personal openGL rendering and eventually game engine project used to learn openGL.
+This engine has been build from the ground up, loosely on opengl and game engine tutorials, as well as some personal research.

 ## Author